CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise3.md

      > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help.

      <validation step="2eb6b36f-a031-40f0-8bad-a1748a3c532a" />

-#### Task summary

-In this task, you registered your Hyper-V host with the Azure Migrate Server Migration service.

 ### Task 3: Enable Replication from Hyper-V to Azure Migrate